szbela87/insect_wingbeat_classification/README.md

 ## About the datasets

-The description of how to generate the data files for the trainings and the tests can be found in the `create_datasets` directory, i. e. [./create_datasets/Readme.md](https://github.com/szbela87/insect_wingbeat_classification/blob/main/create_datasets/README.md)
+The descriptions of how to generate the data files for the trainings and the tests can be found in the `create_datasets` directory, i. e. [./create_datasets/Readme.md](https://github.com/szbela87/insect_wingbeat_classification/blob/main/create_datasets/README.md)